 Rice-Stuffed Pasta-Free Cannelloni

-The baked rice-stuffed pasta-free cannelloni can be considered a recipe for using leftovers because I used some leftover boiled rice (which I wanted to turn into sweet rice fritters) and I must say it was a great idea because they turned out very tasty!
+The rice-stuffed pasta-free cannelloni baked in the oven can be considered a leftover recipe because I used boiled rice (which I intended to turn into sweet rice fritters) and I must say it was a great idea because they turned out very tasty!

-The idea of pasta-free CANNELLONI filled with rice I read about in a recipe group (Recipes from Modena, I unfortunately don’t remember the lady who posted it) on Fb and I thought of making it right away, opting for a savory recipe instead of sweet fritters for a snack.
+The idea of pasta-free cannelloni filled with rice was read in a recipe group (Modenese Recipes, unfortunately I don’t remember the lady who posted it) on Facebook, and I immediately thought of making it, opting for a savory recipe instead of sweet fritters for a snack.

-The rice filling is simply rice seasoned with a touch of butter and plenty of parmesan—a basic, genuine, homemade recipe that is really creamy and delicious!
+The rice filling is simply rice seasoned with a touch of butter and plenty of basic homemade genuine Parmigiano, but it is really creamy and delicious!

-These cooked ham rolls with cheese and rice with parmesan can also be transformed into savoury beignets which we can dip in flour, beaten egg, and breadcrumbs mixed with a little grated grana cheese… It’s important to make small filled rolls that can become creative and gourmet finger food for the savory buffet!
+These ham and cheese rolls as well as parmesan rice can also be transformed into savoury puffs that we can pass through flour, beaten egg, and breadcrumbs mixed with a little grated grana cheese… Important to make small stuffed rolls that can also become creative and gourmet finger foods for the savory buffet!

-I ate quite a few, unfortunately, but I believe the right portion is 2 rolls full of well-seasoned rice without pasta sheets!
+I’ve eaten quite a few unfortunately, but I think the right portion is 2 rolls filled with well-seasoned rice and without pasta sheets!

-I have opened a channel for recipes open to everyone and free on WhatsApp with no notifications and no sound, which you can join by clicking the link here https://whatsapp.com/channel/0029VaHbGIn9cDDig7Cw2x0F and every day you can read a sweet and a savory recipe!
+I have opened a channel of recipes open to everyone and free on WhatsApp, no notifications, and no sound, which you can join by clicking the link here https://whatsapp.com/channel/0029VaHbGIn9cDDig7Cw2x0F and every day you can read a sweet and a savory recipe!

 rice-stuffed pasta-free cannelloni